scmgustafson/code2chart-action/README.md

 ## 📦 Features

-- 🧠 Uses OpenAI to analyze code and infer relationships
+- Uses `OpenAI` to analyze code and infer relationships between modules
-- 📈 Outputs `MermaidJS` diagrams directly to your `README.md` or a markdown doc
+- Outputs `MermaidJS` diagrams directly to your `README.md` or a markdown doc
-- 🧪 Supports PR/CI workflows with unit test integration
+- Supports integration into existing PR/CI workflows
-- 🔁 Append to or overwrite existing markdown content
+- Append to or overwrite existing markdown content

 ---